 - Cash Advance

 It is intended that the purchaser pay the vendor and secure reimbursement from the fund upon presentation of a receipt.
-However, under unusual circumstances and when deemed necessary by the custodian, a cash advance may be made prior to the purchase under the following conditions:
+However, under unusual circumstances and when deemed necessary by the custodian, a cash advance may be made.

 - Replenishing fund